5ally/my-term-selector/README.md

 *Note that (for now) it's up to you to make (unit) tests and run the tests.*

 Also note that `build/index.js` was generated from the `npm run start` command so that you could easily "just change what necessary".
-But if you've run `npm install`, then you should run `npm run build` to build the production script.
+But if you've run `npm install`, then you should run `npm run build` to build the production script (which is minified).

 ## Resources